Devante Clut

-Devante Clut is an Australian football player who last played as a midfielder for Bankstown City Lions.
+Devante Clut (born 16 October 1995) is an Australian football player who last played as a midfielder for Bankstown City Lions.

 Career

 Nike The Chance

 In July 2012, Devante Clut was one of three chosen from the Chance Pacific Finals to compete in the world finals of Nike The Chance in Barcelona Spain.

 Parramatta FC

 In December 2012, Devante Clut signed his first senior contract with NPL NSW 2 club Parramatta FC after gaining multiple interests from other NSW clubs.

 On 24 March 2013, he made his senior debut for Parramatta against Mt Druitt Rangers.

-On 5 May 2013, He scored his first senior goal in a 5-0 win against Bankstown City FC.
+On 5 May 2013, He scored his first senior goal in a 5–0 win against Bankstown City FC.

 Brisbane Roar

 In October 2013, Devante Clut signed a professional youth contract for Brisbane Roar.
 On 24 January 2014, Clut made his professional debut for Brisbane Roar, in the 2–1 home victory against Wellington Phoenix.
 Clut started the match and in the 49th minute scored a volley from outside the box.
 He has continued to perform consistently for the club throughout the 2014–15 A-League National Youth League, scoring 8 goals in 16 appearances in that competition.
 Clut made his 2014–15 debut against the Suwon Bluewings where he scored two brilliant out-of-the-box strikes to draw the match at 3–3.
 Clut went on to score one more goal in the A-League, a clinical finish in the Roar's 6–1 plundering of the Central Coast Mariners at Suncorp Stadium.

 On 3 June 2015, in a friendly match against Spanish side Villarreal, Devante scored a brace including a superb strike, reminiscent of that of Loïc Rémy's strike against Sydney FC the previous day.